maximilianh/knowledger/README.rst

 ------------

 1. Install IPFS from http://ipfs.io
-2. Run "ipfs init"
-3. Git clone this repo.
-You need Python installed on your machine, which is usually the case, except on Windows.
+2. Git clone this repo (Python2.7 should be installed on most machines these days)

 Start a steward node
 --------------------